nucleartide/dx/Readme.md

 let json;
 try {
   json = JSON.parse(userInput);
 } catch (err) {
   console.error(err.stack);
 }

 // Do something with `json`...
 ```

-If you do remember to add a `.catch` handler, the result of your operation must have a `let` binding if you want to use the result outside of the `try` block.
+If you do remember to add a `catch` handler, the result of your operation must have a `let` binding if you want to use the result outside of the `try` block.
 Not to mention, it's kinda verbose.

 ### Localized, explicit error handling